tier4/autoware-documentation/docs/design/autoware-interfaces/index.md

 ## Features

-This section describes common features for all interfaces in Autoware.
-See the following for each interface.

-- Features of AD API
-- Features of Component Interface

 ### Communication Method

 As shown in the table below, interfaces are classified into four communication methods to define their behavior.